raisaat/Dealer-Hand/README.md

   * ./dealer -p 50 -o books.bin 1009
   * ./dealer -p 34 -o books.bin -v 200

 After parsing the arguments, the dealer spawns num_of_trials child processes and each child executes the hand using the "execl" command.
 The dealer uses the wait() function to wait for each child to finish executing.
 When each child process finishes executing, the dealer uses it's exit status (1 or 0) to determine whether it returned success (1) or failure (0).
-While it is looping through num_of_trials child processes, it accumulates the number of successful child processes and the number of failed child processes for compting the percentage of successful child processes and the percentage of failed child processes.
+While it is looping through num_of_trials child processes, it accumulates the number of "success" child processes and the number of "failure" child processes for computing the percentage of "success" child processes and the percentage of "fail" child processes.
 It then prints the statistics to the file in the following format: \<percentage p\>\<num_of_trials\>\<percentage of success\>\<percentage of failure\>\<new line\>.

 Dealer was run with 1000 trials per percentage p, starting with a percentage of 10 and incrementing by 10 until a 90 is reached for a total of 9 trial runs and 9x1000 simulations.
 The following commands were used:
  * ./dealer -p 10 -o books.bin 1000